3-day Siem Reap Complete Itinerary - A Guide on what to do in Siem Reap

 Fifth stop: Made in Cambodia Market

 Your final stop for the day is the Made in Cambodia Market, where it essentially sells only products that were made in Cambodia.
 Most stalls are entrepreneurs who have created these products themselves, so you know you are not simply buying a shirt produced by a factory in a foreign country.
-The products are also quite unique, and you will see bags, jewellery, and art pieces, that are not mass-produced.
+The products are also unique, and you will see bags, jewellery, and art pieces, that are not mass-produced.

 First stop: Angkor Handicraft Association

 The final day of the 3-day itinerary means you have to do some really interesting things while you are still in Siem Reap.
 The first stop of the day is Angkor Handicraft Association(AHA).
-It is not the usual tourist attraction, but is really a showroom-of-sorts where local entrepreneurs set up their stalls to sell their goods to tourists and international traders alike.
+It is not the usual tourist attraction but is really a showroom-of-sorts where local entrepreneurs set up their stalls to sell their goods to tourists and international traders alike.
 It is here that the quality is assured since they are part of AHA, and you know you are buying directly from these locals.
 For those who are intending to import authentic Cambodian products back into their country, AHA is a great place to start.

 Second stop: Angkor Pottery Center

 Really a unique place that is not on most Siem Reap itineraries, Angkor Pottery Center nevertheless makes our list.
 This is perhaps the only place in the city where you can get to attend a pottery class!
 Learn how to make ceramic bowls and plates, and get to keep your creation afterwards!
-Prices are affordable and is a fun activity to do for couples and families!
+Prices are affordable and it is a fun activity to do for couples and families!

 Third stop: Helicopter tour over Angkor Wat